ids-s1-20/project-team_404/proposal/proposal.md

 The package consists of 4 data sets:

-friends : transcript of all dialogues where each row represents an utterance.
-The variables contain information on the speaker, episode, season, scene, and the number of utterance;
+friends : consists of 67,373 rows and 6 columns.
+It is a transcript of all dialogues where each row represents an utterance.
+The variables contain information on `text`, the `speaker`, `episode`, `season`, `scene`, and the number of utterance - `utterance`;

+friends\_emotions : consists of 12,606 rows and 5 columns.
+Each row
-friends\_emotions : each row representing an utterance, variables give information on the number of each utterance and its emotion, with specified scene, episode, and season number;
+representing an utterance, variables give information on the number of each `utterance` and its `emotion`, with specified `scene`, `episode`, and `season` number;

+friends\_entities : consists of 10.557 rows and 5 columns.
+Each row
-friends\_entities : each row being one utterance, variables show detail on utterance number, entity, scene, episode, season;
+being one utterance, variables show detail on utterance number - `utterance`, `entity`, `scene`, `episode`, `season`;

-friends\_info : each row represents an episode.
+friends\_info : consists of 236 rows and 8 columns.
+Each row represents
+an episode.
 Variables are: title, episode number, season number, name of writer and director, airing date, number of views and IMDB ratings.

 ## 2\.
 Data